-- \ factors, probabilities, downscattering matrices and n-->gamma transfer - $\boldsymbol{\ast}$ probabilities.
-Pointwise treatment and generation of secondary charged - \ particles and correlated photon cascades will be performed where available \ (see WHAT(6) and Note 5 above), and only one neutron per low-energy fission - st will be emitted, with an adjusted weight.
+- st multigroup library.
+The user requests a printout of cross sections, kerma - \ factors, probabilities, downscattering matrices and n-->gamma transfer - st probabilities.
+Pointwise treatment and generation of secondary charged - \ particles and correlated photon cascades will be performed where available \ (see WHAT(6) and Note 5 above), and only one neutron per low-energy fission \ will be emitted, with an adjusted weight.